Showing posts with label Nintendo Switch. Show all posts

 This game didn't suffer from copypasta but I can see it being kind of repetitive.

-Needless to say I've found most if not all routes worth doing.
+Needless to say I've found 4 out of 5 routes worth doing.

 This was not a serious otome game at all since it was a rom-com.